John Elk/The Image Bank/Getty images

 - Solar energy in Oklahoma may help lower your electric bills

-- Energy independence in Oklahoma can help you
+- Energy independence in Oklahoma

 - How to buy solar panels in Oklahoma